 If an impairment indicator is present, we evaluate recoverability by a comparison of the carrying amount of the assets to future undiscounted net cash flows expected to result from the use and eventual disposition of the assets.
 If the assets are determined to be impaired, the impairment recognized is the excess of the carrying amount over the fair value of the assets.
 Fair value is generally determined by the discounted cash flow method.
 The discount rate used in any estimate of discounted cash flows is the rate commensurate with a similar investment of similar risk.
 We use judgment in determining whether a triggering event has occurred and in estimating future cash flows and fair value.
 Changes in our judgments could result in impairments in future periods.

-We recorded impairment losses on long-lived assets for the years ended December 31, 2021, 2020, and 2019.
-See Note 7, Goodwill and Other Intangible Assets, in our consolidated financial statements included elsewhere in this Form 10-K for further details.
+See Note 7, Goodwill and Other Intangible Assets, in our consolidated financial statements included elsewhere in this Form 10-K for further details on impairments.